Benefits of a Praying Woman

 1. God teaches you not to fear the future

-Therefore, she isn’t afraid of the obstacles that may come her way.
-And even if she has small moments of doubt or fear, She asks God to strengthen her spirit and give her faith “to do all things through Christ “(Philippians 4:13)
+A praying woman “laughs without fear of the future” because She is guided by the wisdom of God.
+She believes that God works everything out for good for those who love Him and are called according to His purpose.
+(Romans 8:28) Therefore, she isn’t afraid of the obstacles that may come her way.
+And even if she has small moments of doubt or fear, She asks God to strengthen her spirit and give her faith, so she can “do all things through Christ “(Philippians 4:13)

 2. Despite distractions you remain focused on God